Health tips during Labor Day weekend celebrations

 WICHITA, Kan.
 (KSNW)–This Labor Day weekend, several local families will be out enjoying the nice weather and those final summer days.

-This week, KSN News spoke with Sedgwick County Health Director Adrienne Byrne, she says the best thing people can do during this holiday weekend is get some fresh air.
+This week, KSN News spoke with Sedgwick County Health Director Adrienne Byrne.
+She says the best thing people can do during this holiday weekend is to get some fresh air.